 might have been edited for major label release.

 Beck's talent here really shines through, because "Truckdrivin Neighbors Downstairs" is such a lovely simple and uncluttered recording.
 There are just 4-tracks!
 The two acoustic guitars play around a very basic, easy riff, but they flow together wonderfully.
 The other two tracks are both Beck's voice: one falsetto, one deep.
 The backing vocals melt into the song and are immensely entertaining ("Come on honey, feel the grease!
 Oh my goodness!").
 Beck has always been really good at harmonizing with himself.

-After an excellent, almost psychedelic-sounding guitar solo, Beck alludes the characters' drug use: "Bellyfloppin' naked in a pool of yellow sweat / Screaming jack-ass with a wet cigarette."
-Beck has used the phrase "wet cigarette" before, and here it probably refers to drugs.
+After an excellent, almost psychedelic-sounding guitar solo, Beck alludes to the characters' drug use: "Bellyfloppin' naked in a pool of yellow sweat / Screaming jack-ass with a wet cigarette."
+Beck has used the phrase "wet cigarette" a few times before, and it probably refers to drugs.
 This side of the song was important enough to be included as a parenthetical title.